 4. Develop more learning skills and ask for help from seniors to create a learning path

 Most of us are biased when it comes to how we are supposed to learn.
 This is because our learning approach is achieved in the traditional classroom.
 But asking for a senior to help or tutor you, might be the key to developing more learning skills.
 Under this guidance, you will also be able to create a learning path that is custom-made.

-If you are wondering how to interact with someone who has already tested the field?
+Are wondering how to interact with someone who has already tested the field?
 The opportunity to work heads-on with a senior is always there during our paid internships, summer practice, or co-tutoring programs.